jdmar3/inls161/_posts/2017-07-14-automation.md

 ---

 Today we are going to go over more scripting tricks this morning and then work on our next assignment for the remainder of the session.

+Automation is all the rage these days.
+As such, we're going to work for the rest of the semester at attempting to automate processes as much as we possibly can.
+We will start by automating the conversion of your source files into different formatted outputs.

+We can also look at automating the way that you post to the class blog and also to your own blogs.

 <excerpt/>

 We will use a few online tutorials for reference.{% sidenote 'shell-scripts' 'Shotts, William, Jr. “Writing Shell Scripts.”
-LinuxCommand.org.
-Accessed July 6, 2016. http://linuxcommand.org/lc3_writing_shell_scripts.php.<br/><br/>Chadwick, Ryan.
+LinuxCommand.org. http://linuxcommand.org/lc3_writing_shell_scripts.php.<br/><br/>Chadwick, Ryan.
 “User Input - Bash Scripting Tutorial.”
 Ryan’s Tutorials. http://ryanstutorials.net/bash-scripting-tutorial/bash-input.php.' %}

 ## Adding user input